jsummers/imageworsener/readme.txt

 <input-file> and <output-file> can be prefixed with a "scheme" and a colon, so
 that resources other than regular files can be supported.
 If your filename may contain a colon, prefix it with "file:".
 In the Windows version, you can use "clip:" to refer to the clipboard.

-A scheme of "stdout:" means the standard output stream (this may not be supported for all formats).
+A scheme of "stdin:" or "stdout:" means the standard input or output stream (this may not be supported for all formats).
+As a shortcut, a file name of "-" may be used instead.

 Numbers on the command line may be specified as rational numbers, using a slash.
 For example, instead of "-w x0.666666666", you can use "-w x2/3".